menu

 First and Foremost: Collector Boosters

 Many factors influence the price of sealed product.
-In the case of Tales of Middle Earth collector boosters, the most significant factor was arguably the mystique of A-The One Ring, valued at upwards of $2,000,000.
+In the case of Tales of Middle Earth collector boosters, the most significant factor was arguably the mystique of The One Ring, valued at upwards of $2,000,000.
 Never mind the odds of opening this card were one in three million.
 Never mind these odds meant this card contributed less than $0.50 to a collector booster’s expected value (EV).
 Never mind that there was a greater chance of becoming a movie star than opening this card.

 People chased the gamble and it led to a significant premium on these packs.